rakilkim/Time-Traveller/forecast_module/README.md

 Also, you must download the .env file associated with the forecast module using the link in the Final Project report.
 Place the .env file within the "forecast_module" directory.

 ## Running the Server
-Once installed, run the following in order to run the instance:
+Once installed, run the following inside the /app folder to run the instance:

 ```
 python main.py